Mt. Kilimanjaro Weather - When is the Best Time to Climb?

 Bad weather on Kilimanjaro not only makes for a miserable trek and ruins your photos, most importantly it simply makes the climb twice as hard!

-You are a LOT more likely to reach the summit if the weather on Kilimanjaro is good.
+You are a LOT more likely to reach the summit if the weather on Kilimanjaro is dry.

 Mount Kilimanjaro is near the equator.
-In the tropics there is no such thing as summer and winter.
+In the tropics there is no such thing as summer or winter.
 There are only dry and rainy periods.
 Or "dry seasons" and "wet seasons".

-Climbing Kilimanjaro during the wet season means you have to slog through very deep mud during the first days.
+Climbing Kilimanjaro during the wet season means you have to slog through deep, slippery mud during the first days.
 At higher altitude you have fog and drizzle, and slowly but surely the moisture will creep into your clothes, your gear, your bones...

 Rainy weather on KilimanjaroA second rainy day on the Machame Route.
 Not the best weather for Kilimanjaro. © Uta Philipp.